tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-322-coin-change.md

 	// sufficiently large for comparison later.
 Really, you
 	// could suffice with values of amount + 1, but I prefer
 	// Infinity  because it's more obvious that what we want is a
-	//large number that we'll never actually hit.
+	// large number that we'll never actually hit.
 You could also
 	// use Number.MAX_SAFE_INTEGER.
 	const dp: number[] = Array(amount + 1).fill(Infinity);
 	// dp[0] implies the smallest count of coins when amount